Start9Labs/synapse-startos/README.md

-# Wrapper for hello-world
+# Wrapper for synapse

-`hello-world` is a simple, minimal project to serve as a template for creating an app for the Embassy.
+`Synapse` is a homeserver for the Matrix protocol, and `Element` is a Matrix client

 ## Dependencies